-The Land Use Framework required to accommodate the Spatial Development Concept described earlier, includes a set of core mixed use land use categories (i.e. Commercial, Residential, Social, Open Space and Utilities).
-The categories have been differentiated into high, medium or low impact categories which attempt to reflect the level of impacts on environmental quality, services and infrastructure determined by various combinations of density, public space activity, noise levels, traffic generation, sunlight levels, visual impacts, olfactory impacts, waste generation, storm water runoff levels and property values.
+The categories have also been differentiated into high, medium or low intensity sub categories which attempt to reflect the type of environmental quality and associated levels of services and infrastructure that will be required as a result of various combinations of land use and activity, density, public space activity, noise levels, traffic generation, sunlight levels, visual impacts, olfactory impacts, waste generation, storm water runoff levels and property values.

-These core uses have been allocated spatially within Scottsville based on existing development patterns and commitments, locational attributes of the area, market demands and most importantly in terms of the development objectives and principles of the TMM as contained within the TMM SDF (i.e. TOD development, mixed use, densification, diversity, sustainability).
+These "core" categories have been allocated spatially within Scottsville based on existing development patterns and commitments, locational attributes of the area, market demands and most importantly in terms of the urban development objectives and principles of the TMM as contained within the TMM SDF (i.e. promote TOD development, mixed use, densification, diversity, sustainability).

 It is important to note that the categories are not town planning zones, but rather descriptions of the land use type, mix and intensities that are preferred for specific spatial locations.

 Appropriate Town planning zonings contained within the TMM Town Planning Scheme, or new zonings which may be introduced as part of the Scheme review, can be used to give effect to the framework proposals.
+These are indicated in Table 5-3 Development Parameters.

-Residential
+Residential Category

-HIGH IMPACT RESIDENTIAL - To accommodate high density residential in central locations or along high priority public transport / arterial routes within Scottsville in mixed use developments to promote City wide residential corridors and nodal areas with active and vibrant ground floor uses and adjacent public space (i.e. streets and squares) and to cater for local commercial and service needs within Scottsville and along TOD corridors.
+HIGH INTENSITY RESIDENTIAL - To accommodate high density residential options in accessible locations along high priority public transport / arterial routes within Scottsville in mixed use developments to promote City wide 24/7 TOD corridors and nodal areas and which cater for local commercial, community and service needs within Scottsville.

-MEDIUM IMPACT RESIDENTIAL - To accommodate medium density residential located along public transport feeder / local collector routes in mixed use developments to promote local activity streets or local nodes with active and vibrant ground floor uses and adjacent public space (i.e. streets and squares) and to cater for local commercial and social facilities within the corridor and precinct neighbourhoods.
+MEDIUM INTENSITY RESIDENTIAL - To accommodate medium density residential located along public transport feeder / local collector routes in mixed use developments to promote local activity streets or local nodes and to cater for local commercial and social facilities within the corridor and in adjacent precinct neighbourhoods.